Phoenixville Library

 “Alex, an active library user, faces challenges in easily discovering and accessing the library's resources beyond books.
 Because of poor website navigation, limited promotions, and unpredictable wait times, it makes it difficult for her to fully utilize the library’s offerings, hindering her ability to engage with the community and advance her learning.."

-After that we had an idea of what we needed so to help guide us forward we created a sitemap to help us with our designs and get an understanding of how the whole site would be appropriately mapped out.
+After we had an idea of what we needed, we created a sitemap to help us with our designs and get an understanding of how the whole site would be appropriately mapped out.

 We each made our sketches, came together and went through each persons sketch idea and debated amongst ourselves for the style that made the most makes sense for Alex's flow.

-After we came to an agreement on how we saw the overall site, we decided the best way for us to get the most done with the time we had, was to divide up the pages and come up with wireframes for our page.
+Once we came to an agreement on how we saw the overall site, we decided the best way for us to get the most done with the time we had, was to divide up the pages and create the wireframes for our page.

 Addressing the user needs.